How To Prevent E-Fraud

 - Viruses –

-Before it infects your system we require doing something with this malicious code this action could be opening an email attachment or going to a particular web page.
+Before it infects your system, often times, the user is required to click on a malicious link or do something on the malicious code.
+This action could be opening an email attachment or going to a particular web page.

 - Worms –